Asymptote Architecture: Other architecture projects and works

 Asymptote's first project built overseas was the 1997 Univers Theatre in Aarhus, Denmark.
 The project was awarded the Danish building of the year award by the Architects' Association of Denmark.

 It also designed the HydraPier Pavilion in Haarlemmermeer, Netherlands.
 Asymptote built flagship stores for several retailers, including Carlos Miele and Alessi.
 More recently, Asymptote has constructed several skyscrapers, such as the 190 Váci Budapest Bank Commercial Towers in Budapest, Hungary and FCD Yongsan Landmark Tower in Seoul, South Korea.
 The company also designs buildings for cultural institutions, shipping terminals, and residential buildings.

 In the early 2000s they collaborated with the Knoll furniture company on the A3 office system.

 Exhibitions

-In the early years of its practice, Asymptote has produced experimental art installations and exhibition design work involving multimedia technologies, such as the Virtual Museum (2000) at the Solomon R. Guggenheim Museum in New York City, DOCUMENTA XI in Kassel, Germany, the Schirn Kunsthalle Frankfurt and the Ministry of Public Works in Madrid, Spain.
+In the early years of its practice, Asymptote has produced experimental art installations and exhibition design work involving multimedia technologies, such as the Virtual Museum (2000) at the Solomon R. Guggenheim Museum in New York City, DOCUMENTA XI in Kassel, Germany, the Schirn Kunsthalle Frankfurt, and the Ministry of Public Works in Madrid, Spain.

-In 2003, Asymptote held its first extensive solo exhibition, a survey of its work at the Netherlands Architecture Institute (NAI).
+In 2003, Asymptote held its first extensive solo exhibition, a survey of its work at the Netherlands Architecture Institute.